Updated: Jun 17

 Elgin Town Hall

 The picturesque wee town of Dornoch is best known for its world-class golf course, the 13th century cathedral and the award-winning beach.
-The town also hosts the most northerly whisky festival on mainland Scotland and is home to a crowdfunded micro distillery.
+On top of that, the town is also home to a crowdfunded micro distillery.
 The guys behind the distillery also run the highly regarded whisky bar at Dornoch Castle Hotel and just a few steps down the road from the hotel; you will find the fantastic Carnegie Whisky Cellars.
 Basically, already enough reasons to visit Dornoch!
 For the whisky festival, the local businesses and the community come together to create a great event that includes a traditional ceilidh*, whisky and cheese or chocolate pairings, cookery demonstrations and of course: the Grand Tasting on Saturday.
 Many come for the great whisky, but leave Dornoch with a sense of belonging, new friendships and wonderful memories.

 Do you need a bit of exercise after all this?
 The Dramathon was dreamed up, naturally over a dram or two, by running and single malt enthusiasts Jon and Ian.
 The marathon race along the Speyside way takes in several distilleries along the route.
 It’s all supposed to be fun and you can either go for the full marathon, a half marathon, a 10k or you could team up with three of your pals for the relay race.
 The longer you’ve run the more whisky you will get at the finish line and there will also be a few surprises along the way.